 Get matched to a volunteer position.
 If your skills are a match for an open volunteer position, you will be invited to sign a volunteer agreement and join the volunteer program.
 Volunteers are required to wear volunteer T-shirts at all times.
 T-shirts are available for purchase at the Radisson location for $15 each.

 Make a commitment.
 Six-month minimum commitment is required for most volunteer positions, but there are also some flexible options.
 New volunteers fulfill a 10 hour trainee period before working hands-on with the animals.

-Thank you for your interest in becoming a volunteer at the Bay Area Humane Society!
+Thank you for your interest in becoming a volunteer at Bay Area Humane Society.
 Volunteers are a key part of our operations and we could not achieve our mission without their support.
 We recognize the valuable roles volunteers play and are committed to providing thorough, hands-on training and ongoing support to every volunteer.

 Already a Volunteer?

 Click on the link below to view volunteer opportunites or to submit your volunteer hours.